Indian Railway : 22nd Century Up!

 “We are world beaters once again!” announced the Minister amid the din of thumping desks in the Lok Sabha.

 An innovative approach to effectively deal with safety issues plaguing the railways has also been proposed in the budget.
 “Safety is paramount.
-I have a 3-word answer to deal with accidents due to signaling and human error.
+I have a 3-word answer to deal with accidents due to signalling and human error (or Aam Aadmi Mishtake).
 Respected Madam Speaker, the answer is ‘Non-Stop Horn’”, declared the Minister.
 Non-stop tooting by the train engine is expected to keep the driver, passengers and everyone in the 25 km vicinity of every train wide awake and ever watchful.
 Experts agreed with this assessment.
 “Genius solution!” remarked Prof. A.K.
 Acharya.
 “Why couldn’t anyone think of this solution earlier?
 Was the government asleep?” he added questioningly.
 Prof. Acharya is Senior Vice President at Hasbro Toys where he manages the toy train sets division.

 The Minister made it clear that, as always, in case of dire emergency, or whenever one felt like doing it, the ‘chain’ could be pulled to instantly stop the train and fifty others behind it.